psteitz/text-classification/README.md

 # text-classification
 This repo contains examples of three different ways to do text classification.
 1. Supervised: fine-tuned transformer model
-2. Transfer: pre-trained transformer nli model
+2. Zero shot nli: pre-trained transformer nli model
 4. Few shot: chat-trained LLM

 The examples use open source modles and data.
 Huggingface datasets are used to manage training data and store model prediction results.
 Huggingface models create predictions.